pharringtonp19/mecon/docs/chapters/contraints.md

   <figcaption>Budget Constraint</figcaption>
 </figure>

+It can be helpful to get into the habit of asking, how do "things" change if we tweak the parameters?
+In this setting, we may be interested in understanding how the budget set changes in response to an increase in income, or to a decrease in the prices.
+See if you can work through this.

 ##### Taxes/ Subsidies

 - There is often a difference between the price that suppliers receive, $p_s$, and the prices that consumers pay, $p_c$.
 We can represent this difference via a function that maps $p_s$ to $p_c$.